 All of the seriously injured victims retain the right to file personal injury claims against the suspected drunk driver.
 The police officer and paramedics might be eligible for workers’ compensation benefits, but that does not mean they cannot file third party claims in civil court as well.
 If the court determines that the driver’s negligence caused or contributed to the injuries suffered by the victims, awards of damages could be made that could help with the financial losses incurred in the aftermath of this car accident.

-Source: theadvocate.com, “Baton Rouge police: Officer, 5 others injured when suspected drunken driver plows into I-10 crash scene“, Olivia McClure, June 26, 2016
+Source: theadvocate.com, “Police: Officer, 5 others injured when suspected drunken driver plows into I-10 crash scene“, Olivia McClure, June 26, 2016